John Sheppard, MD

 Electroretinography (ERG) is an eye test used to detect abnormal function of the retina (the light-detecting portion of the eye).
 Specifically, in this test, the light-sensitive cells of the eye, the rods and cones, and their connecting ganglion cells in the retina are examined.
 During the test, an electrode is placed on the cornea (at the front of the eye) to measure the electrical responses to light of the cells that sense light in the retina at the back of the eye.
-These cells are called the rods and cones.

 How is an ERG done?